dfkaye/dfkaye-blog/content/posts/first.md

 ## What about...
 Did you try...?

-> *I Just Wanted to Create a Blog with CSS and JavaScript Demos*
+> *I Just Wanted to Create a Blog with CSS and JavaScript Demos.*

 So, I turned to Hugo, made a test site, then started on this site.